5.7. Visibility Check

 (1 row)

-To deal with this issue, PostgreSQL uses hint bits, which are shown blow:
+To resolve this issue, PostgreSQL uses hint bits, as defined below:

 #define HEAP_XMIN_COMMITTED 0x0100 /* t_xmin committed */